 - Note: the Input in your device (left column) should normally be DriverID but could be any other input according to your device hardware.
 Check your device user manual or ask your device support to find out which is the correct input for your DriverID.

 2. Create the user Driver

 If you don’t have yet a Driver, you need to create a user with the type Driver.

-- Note: As any other user (except Device or if you enable the role _Unit), the Driver does not consume a license.
+- Note: A Driver user does not consume a license.

 3. Assign the Driver ID to your driver

 Ensure when you create/modify your Driver, you are assigning the correct identifier (RFID/IButton).
 You can do that in the user properties, Driver Info -> Driver ID

 - Tip: Create a Tag called Drivers, add all drivers to this tag.
 Create a Tag called Vehicles, add all drivers to this tag.
 This is very useful when creating Views, Reports and Event Rules.